jordij/muddy/readme.md

-# MUDDY - Sediment Dynamics
+# MUDDY - Sediment Dynamics in the FoT

 ## Requirements